12 Best Social Media Aggregators to boost conversions in 2024

 Tagembed in action

 Tagembed positions itself on the opposite side of the spectrum to TINT.
 While on the surface, Tagembed's lowest plan sounds cheap at $19/month, that may not be your final price because the solution has separated its social widget functionality from offering reviews.
-That means an all-in-one solution combining the two will set you back $119/month, not $19.
-Also, the three lower-tier plans do not include Twitter or automatic LinkedIn company feeds.
-For showing Instagram posts, you cannot filter feeds by tags, which Flockler and others offer.
+That means you must choose at least the Pro plan that offers 4 widgets if you want an all-in-one solution combining major social media widgets and the review aggregator.

-The most attractive feature of Tagemebed is its Review widget.
-The review widget allows you to show reviews from Tripadvisor, Amazon, and other sources for reviews that social media aggregators usually do not integrate with them.
+The review widget, the most attractive feature of Tagembed, allows you to collect and display reviews from Tripadvisor, Amazon, and other sources as social walls.
 However, many solutions, like Flockler, offer to show Google Reviews and collect custom reviews out of the box, plus an API for further integrations, so it may be worth analyzing where you want to source your reviews.

 Tagembed pros: